MisterFMagic/Yoga-720-opencore/README.md

 ## State
 - runs Monterey 12.1 fine!
+- not tested on Big Sur, I expect problems due to new Bluetooth-Kexts (see Dortania Guide) running this configuration with Big Sur.
-- if you are interestend in an configuration for Big Sur, a branch for Big Sur is available in this repository as well
+- (a branch for Big Sur is available in this repository as well (although OC and Kexts are outdated))

 ## BIOS/Firmware settings
 - Virtualization on